chtwilfer/Arc-enabledWinServersDemoLab/README.md

 ## Step 2 - Deploy Azure Virtual Machine plus VM Extention via JSON Template

-In this step we will deploy an Virtual Maschine on the OnPrem Spoke Network.
+In this step we will deploy an Virtual Machine on the OnPrem Spoke Network.

 Before we deploy the Virtual Machine we have to ceate a Service Principal and regsiter two Azure Provideers.